Value Our Shared Heritage

-The Maryland Department of Planning (Planning) serves its constituent base with professional staff organized in four divisions: Planning Services, the State Clearinghouse for Intergovernmental Assistance, Operations and the Maryland Historical Trust.
+The Maryland Department of Planning (MDP) serves its constituent base with professional staff organized in four divisions: Planning Services, the State Clearinghouse for Intergovernmental Assistance, Operations and the Maryland Historical Trust.

 Through Planning Services, the Maryland Department of Planning completes more than 200 technical assistance projects for counties and municipalities in a typical year.
 Planning services provides support in reviewing or drafting more than 60 comprehensive plans and/or ordinances for local governments each year.
 It also collects, analyzes and publishes social, economic and geographic information and maintains the digital maps of the state’s 2.3 million parcels.

 The State Clearinghouse for Intergovernmental Assistance ensures that financial and non-financial assistance projects operating within Maryland are consistent with state and local laws, regulations and guidelines.
 The clearinghouse annually circulates nearly 1,000 projects worth more than $1.4 billion to state, regional and local agencies and reports on their consistency with state and local policy.